Mental Health Facilities Ironton, OH

 Huntington Vamc Mental Health Clinic - 13.8 miles from Ironton, OH

 Huntington Vamc Mental Health Clinic is a mental health clinic in Huntington, WV, located at 1540 Spring Valley Drive, in the 25704 zip code.
-Huntington Vamc Mental Health Clinic provides outpatient treatment and telemedicine/telehealth.
-Huntington Vamc Mental Health Clinic offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Huntington Vamc Mental Health Clinic also supports veterans, people with trauma and military families.
-More services at Huntington Vamc Mental Health Clinic include family psychoeducation, suicide prevention services and mentoring/peer support/consumer-run services.
+Huntington Vamc Mental Health Clinic provides telemedicine/telehealth and outpatient treatment.
+Huntington Vamc Mental Health Clinic offers trauma therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Huntington Vamc Mental Health Clinic also supports people with trauma, people with PTSD and military families.
+More services at Huntington Vamc Mental Health Clinic include family psychoeducation, mentoring/peer support/consumer-run services and legal advocacy.

 Learn More